F4bu/convert-fipav-to-ics/README.md

 # FIPAV CSV to iCalendar Converter

 This Python script converts a CSV file of events into an iCalendar (.ics) file.
-The CSV file should be in a specific format, as described below.
+The CSV file can be exported from the FIPAV site: https://www.sol.milano.federvolley.it/sol/webRisultati/Calendari.aspx

 ## Requirements